A favourite from Jamie Oliver, updated to feed 2 adults:

 - Bring to a boil; reduce heat and simmer until potatoes are tender, about 12-15 minutes.

 - Stir in spinach and corn until the spinach begins to wilt, about 1-2 minutes.

 - Stir in half and half until heated through, about 1-2 minutes; season with salt and pepper, to taste.
 If the soup is too thick, add more half and half as needed until desired consistency is reached.

-*Half and half is equal parts of whole milk and cream.
-For 1 cup half and half, you can substitute 3/4 cup whole milk + 1/4 cup heavy cream or 2/3 cup skim or low-fat milk + 1/3 cup heavy cream.
+*Half-and-half is equal parts of whole milk and cream.
+For 1 cup of half-and-half, you can substitute 3/4 cup whole milk + 1/4 cup heavy cream or 2/3 cup low-fat milk + 1/3 cup heavy cream.

 Serves 3-4 adults

 This was a random recipe thrown together today .. it’s colourful, a rich sorce of various proteins, few carbs, lots of goodness, and the person who ate it with me commented that she actually felt energised after eating eat (rather than sluggish as she normally feels after eating a big meal!), hence the name.

 - 1 tin kidney beans, drained and washed